linas/i370-gcc/README.md

 Both this target, the i370, and the s390 target create binaries that can run on the IBM System/390 mainframes.
-However, the generated assembly language is quite different, as wekk as the ABI's.
+However, the generated assembly language is quite different, as well as the ABI's.
 The i370 port is less sophisticated and less modern than the s390 port; however, it should be a lot easier to understand for conventional (old-school?) mainframe programmers.